Women in 1970s Francoist Spain: Adultery

 During the early and mid-1970s, the Supreme Court received a large number of appeals from women over their adultery convictions.
 A man was convicted on 15 October 1976, and was granted an appeal a year and a half later.
 The Supreme Court said in granting the appeal, "nothing is said in the judgment appealed regarding the fact that the defendant had knowledge of the woman's marital status."
 Another woman who had a relationship was less fortunate, with the Supreme Court dismissing her appeal despite her claim that she had permission of her husband.
 The court said in rejecting the appeal, "there was no consent, because although the husband knew the behavior of his wife, he could not exercise the action while the guilty lived abroad."
 A man and a woman appealed their 14 September 1973 adultery conviction on the grounds of marital separation on the part of the woman.
 The Supreme Court rejected this, saying, "as long as the marriage is not annulled or the current legality is modified, the marriage bond subsists and its ethical and fidelity duties remain."

 Contraception

-For many married Andalusian women in the this period, there was a certain fatalism about the fact they would inevitably become mothers.
+For many married Andalusian women in this period, there was a certain fatalism about the fact they would inevitably become mothers.
 It was difficult for them to try to negotiate family planning with their spouses.

 Prohibitions against the sale of contraception in Andalusia in the 1950s, 1960s and 1970s were largely ineffective as women had various means to try to limit the number of children they had.
 This was especially true for women engaging in sex outside of marriage at a time when that practice, along with having children when single, were highly condemned by the government.
 Women were willing to take risks to have sex for pleasure by using some form of birth control.